 Many have wondered what the title refers to.
-Some say that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and that it was written about her.
+Rumors abounded that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and it was written about her.
 That turned out to be not true.
-[Coincidentally Barbara Feldon released a 45 in 1966 called 99.]
+[Coincidentally, Barbara Feldon released a 45 in 1966 called 99.]
 Some say that 99 is about a girl who’s almost perfect but is not quite 100.
 Again, false.
 And it’s not about Wayne Gretzky either.
 Or the number of beer bottles on the wall.

 David Paich actually wrote the song as a tribute to George Lucas’ first film, THX-1138.
-This film takes place many centuries in the future where people live in a totalitarian state and are referred to by number.
-Thus is a love song to someone imagined in the world with the number 99.
+This film takes place many centuries in the future where people live in a totalitarian state and are referred to by a number.
+Thus it’s a fantasy love song to an imagined someone in that world with the number 99.
 Why 99?
-Probably just sounds good.
-(Two more Top 40 songs in the 1980s would have 99 in them – Prince’s 1999 and Nena’s 99 Luftballons.)
+It probably just sounds right.
+(Two more Top 40 songs in the 1980s would have 99 in the title – Prince’s 1999 and Nena’s 99 Luftballons.)

-Toto didn’t play the song live for many years mostly because Steve didn’t like it all that much.
-As it peaked in the Winter of 79-80, I liked hearing it on the radio as it give life to me as I stared on at the cold dreary skies and leafless trees.
+Toto didn’t play the song live for many years, mainly because Luke didn’t like it much.
+As it peaked in the Winter of 79-80, I personally enjoyed hearing it on the radio.
+When I heard it come through the car speakers, I felt the music breathe a fantasy world into my head while I stared out through frosted windows at the cold, dreary skies and leafless trees.

-The reflects the film that inspired with everyone wearing white jumpsuits and lens a tinge out of focus.
-I think most videos back them were made for $20 and took 30 minutes to film.
+The song’s video reflects the film that inspired it by everyone wearing white jumpsuits with the lens a tinge out of focus.
+I think most videos back then were made for $20 and took 30 minutes to film.
 Check it out for yourself: